123MayankSharma/LcClone/README.md

 # LcClone
 A basic Leetcode clone made for practice.
-The program for now works with a single test case only and Python is currently the only language. but i hope to add java and c++ as option.
+The program for now works with only Python and it is currently the only language. but i hope to add java and c++ as option.

 built with the help of youtube channel -